Internet censorship in Indonesia: Muhammad imagery restrictions

+Social media

-In 2014, amid an online pornography crackdown, Vimeo, Reddit and Imgur were blocked as the government accused them of including content that included nudity.
+In May 2014, amid an online pornography crackdown, Vimeo and Imgur were blocked permanently by the government due to the inclusion of nudity and sexual content.

+Also in the same period, Reddit was blocked in Indonesia for the same reason.
+The block was later lifted on July 2, 2026 after Reddit agreed to implement geoblocking for illegal content and comply with local Electronic System Provider (PSE) registration.

 In 2017, Telegram was blocked, as it was being used to spread "radical and terrorist propaganda."
 Telegram was later unblocked after several agreements with the government.

 As of September 2018, some websites including Vimeo and Tumblr were blocked.
 Tumblr was put back unblocked on December 17, 2018.